goudreinette/blog/_src/posts/2017-04-01-dutch-clojure-days-2017-takeaways.md

 Due to travel time I came in at 11:00 AM, and therefore didn't get to see the first two talks.
 I was especially interested in Generatively Testing User Interfaces, but thankfully Andreas Geffen Lundahl was very helpful by pointing me in the right direction after the talks.

-I only included the main talks for now, because they had the biggest lasting impact on me.
+The other main talks will be added during the week.

 ## [Building Hermetic Systems (without Docker)](https://www.slideshare.net/WilliamFarrell7/building-hermetic-systems-without-docker)
 _By Will Farrell_